Definition of EWMA (Exponentially Weighted Moving Average)

 - User can give weightage to each data point as per his/her convenience.
 This weightage can be changed to compare various averages.

-- EWMA display the data geometrically.
+- EWMA displays the data geometrically.
 Because of that data doesn’t get affected much when outliers occur.

 - Each data point in the Exponentially Weighted Moving Average represents a moving average of points.